Fort Scott Community College

-Fort Scott Community College is a community college in Fort Scott, Kansas, United States.
+Fort Scott Community College is a public community college in Fort Scott, Kansas.
 It has satellite buildings in other cities in Crawford County, including Pittsburg and Frontenac, along with sites in Paola and at the Hillsdale Learning Center.

 History

 Fort Scott is the oldest community college in Kansas, founded in 1919.
 (Highland Community College is older, but was not founded as a junior college.)

 Campuses

 The main campus is in Fort Scott on Horton Street, but there are satellite locations in other cities in Crawford County, including Pittsburg and Frontenac, along with sites in Paola and at Hillsdale, Kansas.

 Fort Scott Community College has had a full service outreach center in Paola for more than a decade.
 Students at the Miami County Campus can take day, evening, weekend, or online classes.
 In addition, the Miami County Campus also offers counseling services, remedial classes, and workshops.
 In the newly renovated facility, a community room is also available for public use.